ibm-cloud-docs/storage-scale/data-transfer.md

 ##### Pros
 {: #copy-pros}

-The pros of this approach include:
+The Pros of this approach include:

 *  Simple to code

 ##### Cons
 {: #copy-cons}

-The cons of this approach include:
+The Cons of this approach include:

 *  Variable interpolation in copied files is not present.
 *  The copy module recursively copy facility does not scale to lots (>hundreds) of files.